 An Exchange Traded Fund (ETF) is a mutual fund traded on the stock market.
 It means you can buy and sell shares of an ETF just as if you were buying or selling shares of any other stock.

 Compared to mutual funds, ETFs have a few advantages.
 First, they are much more liquid.
-You can sell an ETF at any time when the market is open, and you will get your shares directly.
+You can sell an ETF when the market is open, and you will get your shares directly.
 And you can sell your shares and get your money on the same day.
-Another advantage is that ETFs have generally slightly lower TER than their equivalent mutual funds.
-But this is not really significant.
+Another advantage is that ETFs generally have slightly lower TER than their equivalent mutual funds.
+But this is not significant.

 One more significant advantage is that they are much more available.
 For instance, Vanguard does not offer its funds in Switzerland.
 But their ETFs are accessible through the stock market.
 It means we can invest in ETF from Vanguard.

-The disadvantage of ETFs is that they are a bit more complicated to use.
+The disadvantage of ETFs is that they are a bit more complicated.
 You need a broker account.
 And you need to issue stock market orders to buy shares of ETF.
 Many people avoid ETFs because of that.

 Contrary to what some people believe, not all ETFs are passive.
 There are some active ETFs, as well.
-But the majority of ETF are indeed passive.
+But the majority of ETFs are indeed passive.

-Good-Till-Cancel (GTC) is one of the possible duration of a stock market order.
-It means that the order you made will be valid until it is canceled.
-For most brokers, they are canceling unexecuted orders after 60 days.
+Good-Till-Cancel (GTC) is a possible duration of a stock market order.
+It means that your order will be valid until it is canceled.
+For most brokers they are canceling unexecuted orders after 60 days.